Home | Reviews |Nikon Z8: hands on

 Nikon has given the Z8 the same 0.5-inch 3.69-million-dot, 3,000-nit OLED viewfinder and 4-way tilting 3.2-inch 2,100,000-dot touchscreen as are on the Z9.
 That’s good news because although there are higher-resolution viewfinders out there, the Z9’s viewfinder is very good.
 It has the advantage of being blackout free, which makes it easy to follow a fast-moving subject.

-The tilting mechanism of the Z9 and Z8’s screen is also excellent as it enables the image to be previewed from a wide range of angles whether you are shooting in landscape or portrait orientation.
-Furthermore, this is possible without the screen swinging out to the side of the camera, which means it doesn’t get in the way of any of the ports or connected cables.
+The tilting mechanism of the Z9 and Z8’s screen is also excellent as it enables the image to be previewed from a wide range of angles whether you are shooting in landscape or portrait orientation, and it feels robust.
+Furthermore, the screen doesn’t swinging out to the side of the camera, which means it doesn’t get in the way of any of the ports or connected cables.
+However, the downside to this is that it can’t be seen from in front of the camera.
+That means that the Z8 isn’t going to be the first choice for vloggers unless they are prepared to connect an external monitor.

 Performance

-I’ve now been able to shoot with the Nikon Z8 for a couple of hours and the recent update to Adobe Camera Raw means I can look at both the Jpeg and raw files.
-I need to shoot in a wider range of conditions before I pass the final verdict, but as you’d expect given the pedigree of the sensor and processing engine, it produces images on a par with those from the Z9.
-The autofocus performance also seems just as good.
-The only shortcoming seems to be that you can’t shoot for quite as long on a single battery charge.
+As you’d expect given the pedigree of the sensor and processing engine, The Nikon Z8 produces images on a par with those from the Z9.
+The autofocus performance is also just as good.
+The only shortcoming is that you can’t shoot for quite as long on a single battery charge.

 Nikon Z8 image quality

-Steeping up to the upper expansion settings sees a marked increase in the level of noise and loss of detail.
-There’s a cross-hatched pattern to the noise in raw files when they are viewed at 100%, and the Jpegs looks smudged in places.
+Stepping up to the high expansion settings sees a marked increase in the level of noise and loss of detail.
+There’s a cross-hatched pattern to the noise in raw files when they are viewed at 100%, and the Jpegs look smudged in places.
 I’ve seen far worse, but you’ll want to avoid going above ISO 25,600 if you’re aiming to create aesthetically attractive images.
 These high settings remain useful for record shots and must-have images.

 One area where Nikon Z-series cameras have impressed is with their dynamic range and the Nikon Z8 doesn’t disappoint.
 The highlights don’t burn out too quickly and the shadows don’t become inky-black too readily.
 If you’re photographing a high-contrast scene at a low ISO setting you can expect to be able to brighten the shadows by around 3EV or more without noise becoming a major issue and the colours going wayward.